Dark Universe

 “We can put a good figure on how much we know about the universe: 5%.
 That’s how much of what’s floating about in the cosmos is ordinary matter—planets and stars and galaxies and the dust and gas between them.
 The other 95% is dark matter and dark energy, two mysterious entities aptly named for our inability to shed light on their true nature...
 Cosmologists have cast dark matter as the hidden glue binding galaxies together.
 Dark energy plays an opposite role, ripping the fabric of space apart.”

-A brilliant piece of scientific discovery!
-It even earned the 2011 Nobel Prize in Physics.
-We stuck in a thumb and pulled out a plum and said, “Oh what a good boy (sic) am I?”
+A brilliant piece of scientific discovery?
+Must be!
+It even earned a Nobel Prize (2011 in Physics): We stuck in a thumb and pulled out a plum and said, ‘Oh what a good boy (sic) am I’.

 So how did we end up in this mess?
 Consider the original Dark Universe hypothesis (above).
 Now imagine this same paragraph written by a theist talking about ‘God’.
 It might go something like this:

-Their so-called ‘God’ is merely a god-of-the-gaps.
-Whatever we don’t know, whatever we don’t understand, they call that God – as if that settles anything.
-Like preschoolers everywhere, they imagine that giving something a name makes it real.
-Neither God nor Adam claimed that power (Genesis) but our modern day astrologers do not hesitate to claim it for themselves.
+Whatever we don’t know, whatever we don’t understand, we can call science – as if that settles anything.
+Like preschoolers everywhere, we imagine that giving something a name (dark this/dark that) makes it real.

-This is the hypocrisy of secularism: Science has now replaced Roman Catholicism as the self-proclaimed one true religion.
-It is ‘established’ to the sometimes brutal exclusion (or marginalization) or all other faiths: direct contravention of the 1st Amendment.
+This is the hypocrisy of secularism: Science has now replaced Catholicism as the self-proclaimed ‘one true religion’.
+Contrary to the US Constitution as amended, Science is ‘established’ to the sometimes brutal exclusion (or marginalization) of all other faiths.

 There is no gnosis, and therefore no salvation, outside of the Academy.
 Even to question one of its doctrines is tantamount to heresy.
-We are all now self-appointed Grand Inquisitors, reporting superannuated, tie-dye wearing science skeptics to the proper authorities.
+We are all now self-appointed Grand Inquisitors, reporting superannuated hippies, tie-dye wearing science skeptics, to the proper authorities.

-By the age of 8, we are already rooting out apostasy like pigs with truffles.
+By the age of 8, we are already rooting out apostasy as pigs do truffles.
 Like Russian children in the days of Stalin, we are encouraged by our teachers to turn in non-conforming adults to the local ‘science police’; doing so can earn us a Fauci Medal (called the Hawking Medal in the UK), the highest honor a pre-teen can receive.

 As parents, we want our children to have every advantage.
 So…we encourage them to join science clubs at school, and we send them to science camp every summer.
 Bully!
 As a young boy, I joined the Scouts (ages 8 up).

-Now please don’t misunderstand me: there’s nothing wrong with children receiving an education in the sciences.
-In fact, it’s absolutely essential, especially in our contemporary culture.
-But there was also nothing wrong with my friends and I learning survival skills at scout camp; nor was there anything wrong with Russian children learning to campaign for social justice.
+Now please don’t misunderstand me: there’s nothing wrong with children receiving an education in the sciences (or wearing red scarves for that matter).
+In fact, the former is absolutely essential, especially in our contemporary culture.
+But there was also nothing wrong with my friends and I learning survival skills at scout camp; nor was there anything wrong with Russian children learning to campaign for what they believed was social justice.

 Dogmatism encourages us to accept easy answers, even when those answers make no sense.
 We are no strangers to such dogmatics in the US.
 For 60 years, we lived under the spell of a race based ‘separate but equal’ education system (de facto and de jure).
 Then in the 1950’s a doctrine known as ‘my country right or wrong’ became part of our national identity.
 Today it’s ‘follow the science’.